artsandmetaphysics/goodlifeodyssey/documents/the-master-and-margarita.md

 1. Berlioz and Homeless discuss Jesus' existence with a stranger
 2. The stranger recalls Jesus' trial before Pontius Pilate
 3. Berlioz slips and is decapitated by a tram car
+4. Homeless chases then searches for the stranger; he losses is cloths
+5.

 ## Characters